dprees8/Coursera_GettingCleaningData_W4/Codebook.md

  - Observations include all possible combinations of the 30 subjects and the 6 activities.
  - Variables include Subject, Activity, and the mean and standard deviation calculations for the 66 variables pulled from the original dataset.

-###Subject
+Variable 1 - Subject
   Class - Numeric
   Values - Range 1 to 30
   Notes - Represents the subject in the study.

-###Activity
+Variable 2 - Activity
   Class - Factor
   Values - Six levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) Notes - Represents the activity levels included in the study.

 ####Notes on variables 3 through 180:

 The variable names include detail about the data included.
 The following will apply to all of the variables 3 through 180:
   - Variables ending with "\_mean" are the mean of the values in the larger data set for that given combination of Subject and Activity.
   - Variables ending with "\_sd" are the standard deviation of the values in t he larger data set for that given combination of Subject and Activity.